-The band released their first album ‘Coast’ in late 2019 and have performed widely, including at the 2022 National Celtic Festival in Victoria, 2021 Baltimore Fiddle Fair filmed live in Sydney Harbour, the 2019 Australian Celtic Festival and multiple times at the St Albans Folk Festival, Yass Irish and Celtic Festival and Sydney Folk Festival.
-They have also shared the stage with fiddle player Manus McGuire, piper Chris Gray and Susan O’Neill.
+The band released their first album ‘Coast’ in 2019 followed by their second album “The Road” in March 2024.
+They have performed widely, including at the Sydney Opera House, National Celtic Festival, Cobargo Folk Festival, Kangaroo Valley Folk Festival, Baltimore Fiddle Fair filmed live on Sydney Harbour and multiple times at the Australian Celtic Festival, St Albans Folk Festival, Yass Irish and Celtic Festival and Sydney Folk Festival.
+They have also shared the stage with Catriona McKay & Chris Stout, fiddle player Manus McGuire, bagpiper Chris Gray and Susan O’Neill.

 Fairlight Folk 2020 supporting Susan O’Neill